zed1025/UpGrad-Internship-Challenge/README.md

 I've used IntelliJ Idea for completing this project.
 To run it
 - Clone the repository
 - Import the project into IntelliJ Idea
+- Go to \UpGrad-Internship-Challenge-master\UpGrad-Internship-Challenge-master\src\com\amitkr
-- Click the run button
+- Then run the file Main.java